Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 For instance, Kim Kardashian, who frequently uses her platform for prison reform advocacy, has had content flagged when criticizing the justice system.

-Likewise, Chrissy Teigen, known for her outspoken views, has hinted at being shadow banned when her political posts suddenly stopped gaining traction.
+Chrissy Teigen, known for her outspoken views, has hinted at being shadow banned when her political posts suddenly lost traction.

 Tech Giants: Silent Partners in Digital Suppression

-• Platforms like Facebook, Instagram, and TikTok claim to support free speech, but in reality, they prioritize government relationships over user rights.
+• Online platforms like Facebook, Instagram, and TikTok claim to support free speech, but in reality, they prioritize government relationships over user rights.

-Even Taylor Swift, known for her carefully curated online presence, faced speculation of suppression when her political endorsements in 2020 received significantly less visibility than her usual content.
+Even Taylor Swift, known for her carefully curated online content, faced speculation of suppression when her political endorsements in 2020 received significantly less visibility than her usual ‘non harmful content’.

-Beyoncé, who has supported Black Lives Matter, said had seen politically charged posts get less reach, while negative media narratives about BLM are boosted by algorithms.
+Meanwhile, Beyoncé, who has supported Black Lives Matter, has seen politically charged posts get less reach, while negative media narratives about BLM are boosted by algorithms.

 Who Decides What’s “Acceptable” to Say Online?

-Social media content moderation is increasingly political.
-What’s deemed “harmful” depends on who is in power and what narratives they want to promote.
+Online platforms’ content moderation policies are increasingly political.
+What’s considered harmful content depends on who is in power and what narratives they want to promote.

 • Saudi Arabia: Citizens have been jailed for tweets critical of the monarchy, while government-backed voices thrive.

-• Russia: Anti-war content is silenced, while pro-Kremlin propaganda gets algorithmic boosts.
+• Russia: Anti-war ‘harmful content’ is silenced, while pro-Kremlin propaganda gets algorithmic boosts.

-• Brazil: During elections, social media favored right-wing posts while left-wing content struggled to gain traction.
+• Brazil: During elections, social media favored right-wing posts while left-wing online content struggled to gain traction.

-Greta Thunberg, a global climate activist, has also accused social media companies of suppressing environmental content, preventing crucial conversations about climate change activism.
+Greta Thunberg, a global climate activist, has also accused social media companies of suppressing environmental online content, preventing crucial conversations about climate change activism from happening.
+Showing how even peaceful content is not immune to removal of content.

 How Women Are Being Silenced in the Digital Age